 Students are admitted into the MSW program by cohort and are expected to complete their proposed course of study with that cohort.
 Students who have a need to change their plan of study, i.e., full- time or part-time, should discuss their situation with their faculty advisor.
-Students considering altering their education program must complete the MSW Student Request for Revision of Educational Program form in consultation with their advisor.
-The date of receipt for changes for students for whom a cohort change will have an immediate impact on their field placement is no later than December 14 (or next business day if falls on weekend or holiday).
-Changes can be made only for the following academic year.
+Students considering altering their education program must complete the MSW Student Request for Revision of Educational Program.

-This deadline will be strictly adhered to for requests that involve changes to field placements.
-For all other students, forms may be submitted any time during the first semester or second semester prior to the last day of class.
 The faculty advisor, the Administrator of Field Education and the MSW Program Coordinator will consider the proposed plan for program completion and will communicate their decision to the student (with appropriate cc's) via email, the BSU formal method of communication.